dSalazar10/Course_Material-Machine-Learning/Python/Examples/Unsupervised Learning/readme.md

-Given only inputs (no categories), automatically discover representa?ons, correlations, features, structure, etc.
+Given only inputs (no categories), automatically discover representations, correlations, features, structure, etc.

 The aim is to find the regularities in the input; density estimation.
 There is a structure to the input space such that certain patterns occur more often than others, and we want to see what generally happens and what does not.